AFROTROPICAL

 The wetlands of Africa are extensive, and contain huge lakes such as the Sudd, Lake Victoria and the famous Okavango Delta.

 There are a small suite of plants that are hydrophilic; that is is, they live exclusively in, on, or directly around freshwater.
-Across Africa, the most obvious species is Papyrus.
+Across Africa, the most obvious species is the Cyperus papyrus, 'Papyrus'.

 Birds are easy to spot on the open wetlands in Africa.
-This habitat includes some common and widespread species, such as Egrets, but also more secretive rare species, such as African Finfoot.
-One of the most bizarre and sought after birds in Africa is found in the freshwater habitat - the Shoebill.
+This habitat includes some common and widespread species, such as Ducks and Egrets.

 (Kazinga Channel)